Wednesday, September 28, 2016

 Hoorah- up to date on the portraits and blogging!

 Maggie: I took these photos early last week to prove I could do braids!
 Pippy long stocking eat your heart out!

 Elisabeth: She actually took a keen interest in these photos, wanting to know why I wanted them to sit up on the window seat (to get the last of the natural light), and looking into the lens.

-Joining in a week late with Jodi's 52 portrait project.
+Joining in a week late for week 37 of the 52 portrait project.

 Maggie: Simple things make them so happy- like a pile of wood chips destined for the garden.
 Instead the pile becomes a mountain to scale in the late afternoon sun.